-We’re always looking for people to join the Talent Pool.
-That’s what we call our team of contributors – it’s a chance for you to contribute to the website without having to commit to a regular amount of work.
-Some of you might do 1,000 words every month, some might contribute an 80 word piece once a year.
+We’re always looking for people to contribute to the website.
+You don’t necessarily have to commit to a regular amount of work.
+Some of you might do 1,000 words every month, some might contribute an 80-word piece once a year.
 On the downside, all of this is unpaid – it’s just for fun.
 If this stuff is a job for you, I’m afraid we’re not the right place.

 Anyway, how’s it going to work?
-Easiest way is to go through each area one by one.
+Let’s go through each area one by one.

 If you’d like to contribute to SOURCE, a good place to start would be to write us a preview.
 These are short and snappy pieces about upcoming events like gigs, comedy shows, club nights, etc. If you’re an experienced writer you might want to dive straight into reviews or features, but we’d warn against sending us longer pieces out of the blue in case we’ve already got it covered or can’t use it for whatever reason.
 In any case, the best thing to do is to send us an email outlining your experience and what kind of things you’re interested in writing about.
 It’s really handy if you can provide a link to work you already have online, or send an attachment with some samples.
 If you want an idea of the sort of things we cover, just have a look around.
 Having said that, you’ll probably have a better chance of getting published if you’ve got a focus that we don’t cover all that much – or better still, one we haven’t even thought of.
 You’re really into jazz metal?
 You can’t get enough multimedia art mash-ups?
 Great, providing you can write and the topic is roughly up our street, we’d like to hear from you.
 Right now we could do with writers into hip hop, art, clubs or food.